-A finding in juvenile court of a moral turpitude offense might bar the immigrant from later receiving the benefit of the petty offense exception to inadmissibility, based on a later adult moral turpitude conviction, because the petty offense exception is available only to those who have committed only one crime (i.e., the current adult conviction) involving moral turpitude.
+A finding in juvenile court of a moral turpitude offense might bar the immigrant from later receiving the benefit of the petty offense exception to inadmissibility, based on a later adult moral turpitude conviction, because the petty offense exception is available only to those who have committed only one crime involving moral turpitude (i.e., the current adult conviction).
 8 USC §1182(a)(2)(A)(ii)(II).
-See §\$52.38-52.40.
+See §§52.38-52.40.

-Juveniles bound over to adult court after a hearing under Welf & I C §707 and tried there will suffer convictions under immigration law, although there are new arguments that the federal standard (i.e., age 21) should apply.
-See Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws, chap 2A (10th ed 2008).
+Juveniles bound over to adult court after a hearing under Welf & I C §707 and tried or convicted by plea there will suffer convictions under immigration law.
+See Brady et al., Defending Immigrants, chap 2A (10th ed 2008).

-Note: Review the defendant's entire criminal history before making a disposition.
+▶ Note: Review the defendant's entire criminal history before making a disposition.

 It may be possible to avoid these immigration consequences by having the juvenile court record sealed, because the DHS is thereby precluded from seeing the record.
 See Welf & I C §826.
 The DHS may, however, have other sources of information, in which event sealing the record may be ineffective.
-Juveniles who are tried as adults may also be eligible for sealing of records under Pen C §1203.45 or Welf & I C §§1772 and 1179.
-An expungement, under Welf & I C §§1179, 1772, of a first-offense simple possession conviction will eliminate it for all immigration purposes.
+Juveniles who are tried as adults may also be eligible for sealing of records under Pen C §1203.45 or Welf & I C §\$1772 and 1179.
+An expungement, under Welf & I C §\$1179, 1772, of a first-offense simple possession conviction will eliminate it for all immigration purposes.
 See Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728.
 Sealing the records may eliminate evidence that the defendant has suffered a conviction of a drug offense as well as a crime involving moral turpitude.
 Matter of Lima (BIA 1976) 15 I&N Dec 661; Matter of Andrade (BIA 1974) 14 I&N Dec 651.
 See §52.14.